jbampton/dita-to-pdf-with-eclipse/README.md

 Placing the custom code only in these two files follows best practice techniques on how to build a DITA-OT PDF plugin.

+##List of technologies used on this GitHub project

 Eclipse - https://eclipse.org/